Parking at Blue Skies

-- Note that parking is on the right side of the road only.
+- Note that parking is on the south side of the road only.
 NO EXCEPTIONS EVER.
-Please do not make us deal with this as an issue - it is a significant hazard for emergency vehicles.
+Please do not make us deal with this as an issue - we must keep the road clear for emergency vehicles.

 If you are coming for the weekend

 - You will receive a parking pass (technical term for a post-it note) with your last name and a big "W" on it.